virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 Unfortunately, applying the same switches when trying to match the ROPE against the BASELINE may not work equally well as when matching the BASELINE vs the BASELINE, since some of the problematic chunks of code may have been moved around between versions.
 But life isn't perfect, is it?

 Below are some worked examples of generating match-patterns using workflow.sh, as of *this* writing.
 I find that as I find and fix bugs in disassemblerAGC.py and specifyAGC.py, the command-line switches for workflow.sh sometimes change slightly, so that may be true of the worked examples as well.
 A more fully-worked-out example involving comparison of BASELINE vs ROPE appears later, in [a later section](#Comanche072B2).

+*After* the match-patterns are generated is when the final command (of the four listed above) comes into play

+    disassemblerAGC.py --find=BASELINE.patterns <ROPE.bin >ROPE.matches --parity --hardware [OPTIONS]

+A rope dump will typically be in `--hardware` format rather than `--bin` or binsource format, and will will typically include parity bits.
+That will always be the case for ROPE files created by the pieceworkAGC.py program.
+But of course, if not, then use of the `--hardware --parity` switches needs to be reconsidered.

 ### Baseline Retread 44